 Will Chauhaus be open?

 Chauhaus will remain closed for the semester.
 Yet as of now, campus dining options will be available nearby at the Science Center and a food truck will be parked in the back of Gund many days during the week, selling coffee and snacks.

 Will Harvard Housing be available?

-Harvard Housing does have availability for the fall semester, including some fully furnished units available for short-term leases.
+Harvard Housing does have availability for the spring semester, including some fully furnished units available for short-term leases.